Nxyzr08/Nxyzr08.github.io/README.md

 ## My Personal Website
 This is my personal website.
-Created with React JS and Tailwind CSS
+Created with React JS and Tailwind CSS.